npklein/miP3/README.md

 Python 2.7.x - obtainable from http://www.python.org/download/releases/2.7/
 Biopython - obtainable from http://biopython.org/wiki/Download
 BLAST+ - obtainable from
 ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/2.2.29/.
 Version 2.2.29 is the version the program was tested with.
 For the latest version of BLAST go to ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/.
+IMPORTANT: With version 2.2.31 the fasta titles can not contain more than 1 subsequent whitespace as BLAST will strip these and then they do not match anymore.
-NOTE: The BLAST+ program does not work when there are spaces in the filepath (e.g. if it is installed in C:\Program Files\ it will not work).
+IMPORTANT: The BLAST+ program does not work when there are spaces in the filepath (e.g. if it is installed in C:\Program Files\ it will not work).
 SOAPpy - Read download instructions from http://www.aheil.de/2013/08/17/soap-with-python/